inko-lang/website/source/manual/syntax.html.md

 ## Reassignments

-Reassignment expressions can be used to reassign the value of a local variable or attribute:
+Reassignment expressions are used to reassign the value of a local variable or
+attribute:

 ```inko
 number = 20